Phalcode/gamevault-docs/docs/server-docs/plugins.md

 ### Step 7: Compile Your Plugin

 Once your plugin is working and tested, compile it by running `pnpm build`.
 This will generate a `dist` folder with your compiled plugin in the `dist/.local/plugins/useless-plugin` directory.
-Look for folder containing a `.plugin.module.js` file—this is your compiled plugin.
-Zip that folder—this is the final, compiled version of your plugin, ready for users to install and run on their servers.
+Look for folder containing a `.plugin.module.js` file, this is your compiled plugin.
+Zip that folder, this is the final, compiled version of your plugin, ready for users to install and run on their servers.

 ### Step 8: Release Your Plugin